atmotube/atmocube-levoit-demo/README.md

 # Atmocube integration demo
 Demo integration Atmocube Air Quality monitor + Levoit Air Purifier

-This demo demonstrate how to use Atmocube local interfaces and get the air quality data to control purifier via cloud API.
+This demo demonstrates how to use Atmocube local interfaces and get the air quality data to control purifier via cloud API.

 The following interfaces are demonstrated:
 - Modbus TCP